Presidential Commission (Ireland)

+The Presidential Commission (Coimisiún na hUachtaránachta) is a body which performs the functions of the president of Ireland in the case of a vacancy or temporary absence.

 Membership

 Three members serve on the Presidential Commission.

-The President of the High Court acts as a member in place of the Chief Justice if that office is vacant.
+Under Article 14.2 of the Constitution of Ireland, the President of the Court of Appeal acts as a member in place of the Chief Justice if that office is vacant.
 The Leas-Cheann Comhairle acts as a member in place of the Ceann Comhairle if that office is vacant.
 The Leas-Chathaoirleach acts as a member in place of the Cathaoirleach if that office is vacant.
 The Commission may act with at least two members.

+Prior to the ratification by referendum on 4 October 2013 of the Thirty-third Amendment of the Constitution of Ireland, which established the Court of Appeal, Article 14 specified that the President of the High Court would act as a member in place of the Chief Justice.
+However, the Thirty-third Amendment placed the President of the new Court of Appeal ahead of the President of the High Court in the Irish judicial hierarchy, as the second most senior judge in the country.
+This necessitated the amendment to the membership of the Presidential Commission.

 A proposal to abolish the Seanad, which was rejected at referendum in 2013, would have seen the Leas-Cheann Comhairle take the place of the Cathaoirleach on the Commission.

 Powers

 The Presidential Commission fulfills all functions and duties of the office of President of Ireland when the office of President is vacant, or when the President is unavailable.